dean-tessone/OpenMCD/README.md

 5. **View Images**
    - Click "View selected" to display your chosen channels
    - Use comparison mode to compare the same channel across acquisitions

+6. **Run Segmentation (optional)**
+   - Click "Cell Segmentation"
+   - Choose model (cyto3 or nuclei) and configure preprocessing if needed
+   - Optionally select GPU device (Auto/CPU/GPU) if PyTorch+CUDA or MPS are available
+   - Enable "Show segmentation overlay" to visualize masks after completion

+7. **Extract Features (optional)**
+   - Click "Extract Features"
+   - Select acquisitions (or all with masks) and feature sets
+   - Choose an output directory/filename or keep results in memory
+   - The results DataFrame includes both `acquisition_id` and `acquisition_label` for clarity

 ### Advanced Features